 The Military Postal History Society (MPHS) offers a number of documents in electronic formats.
 This web page describes how to view the EPUB files published by the Society.
 The EPUB format is an international standard.
 It is described on the Wikipedia EPUB Discussion.
 This reading format is used by nearly all electronic readers EXCEPT Amazon Kindle (MOBI).
 It is the typical format read by the NOOK device.
+An example could include: David Kent's Princess Matoika Article.

 The Google Play Books app is available on various phones and tablets.
 You can upload and read EPUB-formatted books using this app.
 See: this article on uploading EPUB books into the Google Play Books app.
 In addition, Google Play Books is available on browsers using a computer.
 Go to the link: to upload and read EPUB books on the Google Play Books website.
 You must have a Google account to use this service.